 Delhi is an unforgettable destination, with its collision of amazing history with bustling modern life.
 Expect colours, noise and chaos!
 A city within cities, it caters for every occasion, whether you want to get submerged in shopping or sightseeing.

-Humayun’s Tomb in New Delhi was the first garden tomb on the Indian subcontinent and inspired many architectural innovations, including the Taj Mahal.
-The Red Fort Complex is named after its enormous sandstone walls and was constructed in 1546 for Shah Jahan, the fifth Mughal Emperor of India, as the palace fort of the new capital Shahjahanabad.
+The stunning Humayun’s Tomb in New Delhi was the first garden tomb on the Indian subcontinent and inspired many architectural innovations, including the Taj Mahal.
+The impressive Red Fort Complex is named after its enormous sandstone walls and was constructed in 1546 for Shah Jahan, the fifth Mughal Emperor of India, as the palace fort of the new capital Shahjahanabad.
+High above the ground stands The Qutb Minar, a"victory tower" at 72.5 meters, making it the tallest minaret in the world built of bricks with its spiral staircase of 379 steps.

 India Gate is the national monument of India and was built in 1931 to commemorate the 90,000 Indian Army soldiers killed whilst fighting for Britain in World War 1.
-The gate was designed by British architect Sir Edwin Lutyens, along with other prominent buildings in New Delhi such as the Rashtrapati Bhawan (formerly the Viceroy’s House), Janpath (the ‘people’s way’, the main north to south road), the Rajpath (‘King’s Way) ceremonial boulevard and the National Archives of India.
+Rising to almost 138 feet high, the gate was designed by British architect Sir Edwin Lutyens, along with other prominent buildings in New Delhi such as the Rashtrapati Bhawan (formerly the Viceroy’s House), Janpath (the ‘people’s way’, the main north to south road), the Rajpath (‘King’s Way) ceremonial boulevard and the National Archives of India.

 Nothing quite prepares you for your first visit to Old Delhi!
 Walk the busy streets and alleyways of Old Delhi and you’ll encounter a never-ending network of cars, rickshaws, cattle, monkeys, traders and shoppers, all adding to the charm.